MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_translate_page_ml.md

 Before you start translating the learning pathways site, it’s important to understand a few key concepts of how the multilingual feature works with learning pathways.
 - Site information - Navigation, logo, and site name translations require that the site is viewed, and translated, in the user’s language profile.
 - The learning pathways Web part must be viewed with user’s language profile for it to appear in a non-English language.
 The Web part and the Microsoft-supplied content are already translated for you.
 For more information about languages profiles, see [Change your personal language and regional settings](https://support.microsoft.com/en-us/office/change-your-personal-language-and-region-settings-caa1fccc-bcdb-42f3-9e5b-45957647ffd7).
 - The way you set up learning pathways determines whether you have translated pages available.
-New sites provisioned with the SharePoint Provisioning Service will have translated pages in nine languages available.
+New sites provisioned with the Microsoft 365 look book service will have translated pages in nine languages available.
 Updated sites or sites you create will require manual translation.
 See [Setup options for multilingual learning pathways](custom_setupoptions_ml.md).
 - Multilingual support for learning pathways is enabled by SharePoint Online multilingual features for communication sites.
 To learn about SharePoint Online multilingual features, see [Create multilingual communication sites, pages, and news](https://support.office.com/article/2bb7d610-5453-41c6-a0e8-6f40b3ed750c).

 ## Working with a newly provisioned site
-If you provisioned a new learning pathways site from the SharePoint Provisioning Service, the translated pages are already available to you.
+If you provisioned a new learning pathways site from the Microsoft 365 look book service, the translated pages are already available to you.
 By default, the site provides the following pages:

 - Home.aspx
 - Start-with-Six-Simple-Steps.aspx